AA/PPS No. 02.03.01 (4.01)

 CORE CURRICULUM COURSES

-Instructors in core curriculum courses have an especially strong responsibility to identify academic weaknesses such as deficiencies in writing, critical thinking, or mathematical skills and to refer students to the appropriate agencies for assistance.
+Instructors in core curriculum courses have a particularly important responsibility to identify academic weaknesses such as deficiencies in writing, critical thinking, or mathematical skills and to refer students to the appropriate agencies for assistance.

-Grade symbols are defined in the Undergraduate and Graduate Catalogs under the heading, "Grade Symbols"; and in the Faculty Handbook under the heading of “Grades,” in a section entitled “Policies Relating to the Teaching Function.”
-This subheading includes information from those documents as well as other University policies.
+Grade symbols are defined in the Undergraduate and Graduate Catalogs under the heading “Grade Symbols,” and in the Faculty Handbook (online edition p.
+60), under the heading of “Grades,” in a section entitled “Policies Relating to the Teaching Function.”
+This subheading includes information from those documents, as well as other university policies.

 Instructors are encouraged to frequently inform students of their academic progress during the semester.